Particular/docs.particular.net/servicecontrol/contracts.md

 snippet:ServiceControlEventsConfig

 - The endpoint will also need a message handler, that handles the `MessageFailed` event.
-In the following example, there is also a simple HTTP call to HipChat's API to show how you could integrate with a 3rd party system to provide notification of the error.
+In the following example, there is also a simple HTTP call to HipChat's API to show how to possibly integrate with a 3rd party system to provide notification of the error.

 snippet:MessageFailedHandler